What Is Shopify & How To Use Shopify In 2022

 What Are The Pros & Cons Of Shopify?

 As you may expect, while Shopify is an excellent option for many merchants, it isn’t for everyone.
 Here’s a brief list of the reasons merchants choose Shopify, followed by a list of common customer complaints:

 - Low Startup Cost: Shopify’s relatively low monthly fees make setup affordable.
 How much does Shopify cost, you ask?
 The basic plan costs $29/month, and the mid-level plan is priced at $79/month.

 - Beautiful Themes: Subscribing merchants can choose from a variety of free, mobile-responsive themes.
 Premium (paid) themes are also available for merchants who want more options.

 - Good For Dropshipping: Shopify is the platform of choice for many dropshippers.
-Integrations with Spocket and Oberlo make dropshipping from your Shopify admin a lot simpler.
+Shopify’s dropshipping integrations with top names like Spocket and Oberlo make dropshipping from your Shopify admin a lot simpler.

 - Lots Of Support Options: You can access technical support every hour of the day through phone, live chat, and email.
 Self-help options are available as well.
 Customers like that Shopify’s support is available outside of regular business hours.

-- Limited Functionality: Shopify comes preloaded with almost all of the features small businesses need to build an online store.
+- Limited Functionality: Shopify comes preloaded with almost all the features small businesses need to build an online store.
 However, every business has some specialized requirements, and Shopify typically does not have the features to meet those specific needs.
 This is where add-ons come in.
 Many merchants end up needing to purchase a handful of add-ons to make this shopping cart work the way they need it to.

 - Costly Add-Ons: While Shopify offers almost every basic feature, the software is lacking many advanced features.
 You’ll have to find these features in the form of add-ons, which are not free.
 The cost of adding just three add-ons can double your monthly fees.